evanfloden/website-1/README.md

 ## Website

-See `Makefile` for commands to build and view the site locally witj [Jekyll](https://jekyllrb.com/).
+See `Makefile` for commands to build and view the site locally with [Jekyll](https://jekyllrb.com/).

 If you want to override a file from the `minima-reboot` template, run `bundle info minima-reboot` to see where the bundle files are and copy it into this project.